malikrafsan/Middle-Size-League-Robocup-Simulator/README.md

     - Add new link to models
     - Change included models in world file from model database to modified model
     - Add execution dependencies and export to Gazebo model path
+7. Try implement and integrate plugin
+    - Add plugin file used in gazebo tutorial [Model plugins](http://gazebosim.org/tutorials?tut=plugins_model&cat=write_plugin) in the plugins directory
+    - Modify `package.xml`, `CMakeLists.txt`, and world file to integrate the plugin

 ## How to run
 1. Clone this repository